-Michael has lived in the San Francisco Bay Area since leaving Hampshire and is the father of two sons and five grandchildren.
+Michael has lived in the San Francisco Bay area since leaving Hampshire, and has two sons and five grandchildren.

 Lauren Thaler 75S P08

 Lauren works as a relocation consultant for the Intrepid New Yorker, a woman-owned and -operated business, which provides cross-cultural and destination services for multi-national corporate employees and their families moving to the NY metro area.